-All of my business comes to me by way of my internet advertising and referrals.
-I do not “chase fires and storms” or otherwise solicit policy holders who have suffered a loss to hire me.
+I am a licensed public adjuster and all my business comes to me by way of my internet advertising and referrals.
+I do not “chase fires and storms” or otherwise solicit policyholders who have suffered a loss to hire me.
 A potential client (or the person referring them) must contact me, first.

-Referrals come to me regularly from former clients, attorneys, and building contractors who recommend me to policy holders that they know, and that might benefit from my involvement with their insurance claim.
+Referrals come to me regularly from former clients, attorneys, insurance agents, and building contractors who recommend me to policyholders that they know, and that might benefit from my involvement with their insurance claim.

-Some Missouri building contractors will attempt to negotiate with an insurance company on behalf of the owner of the property that they are repairing or rebuilding and will often find that the insurance company refuses to cooperate with them.
-Instead of contracting to do work for less than what they need to make, or before using inferior products and labor and cut corners to afford to work for the insurance company’s lowball estimate, they advise the home owner to hire a public adjuster for assistance.
+Some Missouri building contractors will attempt to negotiate with an insurance company on behalf of the owner of the property that they are repairing or rebuilding (when not prohibited by law) and will often find that the insurance company refuses to cooperate with them.
+Instead of contracting to do work for less than what they need to make, or before using inferior products and labor and cut corners to afford to work for the insurance company’s lowball estimate, they advise the homeowner to hire a public adjuster for assistance.

-An insurance claim is a matter that is between the policy holder and his insurance company, and the only acceptable resolution to an insurance claim is complete restoration of the insured property to the condition that it was immediately before the event that caused the loss.
-The contractor is hired by the policy holder to perform the work to meet that level of restoration and the insurance company has a duty to pay the costs associated with that level of restoration.
+An insurance claim is a matter that is between the policyholder and his insurance company, and the only acceptable resolution to an insurance claim is a complete restoration of the insured property to the condition that it was immediately before the event that caused the loss.
+The policyholder hires the contractor to perform the work to meet that level of restoration and the insurance company has a duty to pay the costs associated with that level of restoration.
 Nothing more … nothing less.

-I appreciate the many referrals that I receive from building contractors who are looking to help policy holders achieve fair settlements so that they can be paid in full for their valuable services; however, when the policy holder and I agree to work together on his claim, I represent the policy holder and his interests, only.
+I appreciate the many referrals that I receive from building contractors who are looking to help policyholders achieve fair settlements so that they can be paid in full for their valuable services; however, when the policyholder and I agree to work together on his claim, I represent the policyholder, only.